Employee cost calculation

 Workplace pension

 Employers are legally required to contribute a minimum of 3% to the workplace pensions of eligible staff members.
-Eligible employees are employees aged 22 years and over earning £10,000 and above in a job.
-Some employers may choose to contribute a higher percentage to the pension as a staff benefit or perk.
+Eligible employees are employees aged 22 years and over earning £10,000 and above.
+Some employers may choose to contribute a higher percentage to the pension as a staff benefit.

 New employers | The Pensions Regulator